-My research and teaching interests include racial and ethnic studies, critical criminology, sociology of law, police studies, critical race theory, and qualitative methodology.
-I’m especially interested in racialization and criminalization processes in the criminal justice system, such as racial profiling.
-In 2009, I co-founded the Critical Criminology & Justice Studies Conference and cultivated the collective through 2013.
-My most recent scholarly and community action interests involve therapeutic community and college programs for formerly incarcerated folks.
+My research and teaching interests include racial and ethnic studies, critical criminology, critical police studies, critical immigration studies, sociology of law, critical race theory, sociology of knowledge, and qualitative methodology.
+I’m especially interested in racialization and criminalization processes in the criminal legal system, with my life’s work dedicated to the study of racial profiling.

 Glover, Karen S., Miguel Penalosa and Aaron Scharlmann.
 August 2010.
 "Racial Profiling and Traffic Stops: An Examination of Research Approaches and Findings in the War on Drugs."
 In Sociology Compass.
 (Invited work.)